vele616/monorepo/packages/jobboard/website/content/jobs/agent-software-engineer-invisible-technologies-LAWAi.md

 Invisible is a meritocracy and a startup.
 There’s plenty of responsibilities to go around.
 You’ll be expected to absorb responsibilities whenever you see them and figure out how to abstract yourself away from the job—be your own mini-CEO.
 Our team is small, but growing quickly.
 The work you do will directly impact how successful we are as a company.

 You’ll also have the opportunity to be part of the product development.
 Our product work is done by squads: product manager, designers, customers, and an engineer like you, focused on solving a customer problem.
-Together, your squad will have the autonomy to own key parts of our roadmap and build the things that will have the greatest impact on solving customer problems.Requirements:
+Together, your squad will have the autonomy to own key parts of our roadmap and build the things that will have the greatest impact on solving customer problems.

+## Requirements:

 \-Need (2+ Years of usage in professional context)